codelympicsdev/web/README.md

 - Handles auth
 - Used to send and recieve data from and to the user
 - Submit challenge answers and view results via this endpoint
-- Proxies and deals with the "Challenge Executor"
+- Proxies and deals with the _Runner_
 - Written in Go with GraphQL endpoint for data and REST for auth

-### Challenge Executor
+### Runner

 - Compiles user challenge responses (in clean container environment)
 - Runs the challenge response and collects results (in clean container environment)
 - Checks if results match expected output
 - Written in Go.
-Uses Docker for container envs
+Uses Docker for container environments